-Converse College seeks to enroll, in its undergraduate programs, academically well-prepared students who have demonstrated the potential to complete the requirements for graduation with success.
+Converse University seeks to enroll, in its undergraduate programs, academically well-prepared students who have demonstrated the potential to complete the requirements for graduation with success.
 Admission to Converse is based on a broad range of the applicant’s academic and personal qualifications including high school or college GPA, curriculum rigor, SAT or ACT scores (if submitted), and qualitative information gleaned from extracurricular records, personal statement, teacher and school counselor recommendations.

 Detailed information including timelines, requirements, and application forms are available from the Office of Admissions either online or on-campus.
 All admissions decisions are made on a rolling basis with candidates typically informed of a decision within two weeks of completing their application and submitting the required materials.
 Prospective students are encouraged to apply early for the greatest consideration for scholarships and other opportunities.